NickGrunert/master-thesis/modules/01_using_sam.typ

     )

     == Strategies for input prompt generation <section:sam:strategies>
-    The following discussion will address the methodology for prompting SAM.
+    The following discussion will address the methodology for prompting #abr("SAM").
     Firstly, it is important to note that prompting by bounding box will not be of assistance in this instance.
     The image has already been cropped to primarily depict the roof.
-    In the event of the bounding box provided to SAM being a bounding box around individual segments, it would be necessary to have the same segments that are being attempted to be calculated.
+    In the event of the bounding box provided to #abr("SAM") being a bounding box around individual segments, it would be necessary to have the same segments that are being attempted to be calculated.
 This would also be an ineffective process.
     The utilisation of this method would facilitate the enhancement of segmentation, particularly in scenarios where accurate estimates of the segment and its boundaries have been previously determined.
     However, this topic will not be pursued further in this discussion.

     Instead, this evaluation will formulate strategies for input point prompting, since for this purpose, a rough estimate on the surface will suffice to ascertain that it is a single point definitively inside the correct segment.
     This approach provides a significant advantage by eliminating the need to identify initial segments of moderate quality, particularly with regard to completeness.
-Instead, it focuses on locating segments that, in theory, do not span multiple true segments and persist, ideally capturing most of the useful points for SAM.
+Instead, it focuses on locating segments that, in theory, do not span multiple true segments and persist, ideally capturing most of the useful points for #abr("SAM").
     Further elaboration on the generation of these surfaces can be found in @section:ndsm_analysis.

     The following strategies will be employed to break down any given surface to a set of points.